Our 2-Week Cambodia Destination and Accommodation Guide for Families

 Bangkok to Siem Reap Bus Ride

-Just arrived in Siem Reap after an adventurous boarder crossing from Bangkok.
+Just arrived in Siem Reap after an adventurous border crossing from Bangkok.
 For a great article on what to expect read this.
-There are a couple of comical boarder scams you need to be aware of that will give you a one-up as you make your way across the friendly (but corrupt) boarder.
+There are a couple of comical border scams you need to be aware of that will give you a one-up as you make your way across the friendly (but corrupt) border.

-Crossing the boarder from Thailand by Bus we met an English Teacher living in China from Tenesee.
+Crossing the border from Thailand by Bus we met an English Teacher living in China from Tennessee.

 Things to do with kids in Siem Reap: